RedTeamOperations/Red-Infra-Craft/README.md

 ## Your Feedback

-We highly value your feedback, as it plays a crucial role in the continuous development of InfraCraft.
+We highly value your feedback, as it plays a crucial role in the continuous development of RedInfraCraft.
 Your suggestions and comments are invaluable in further enhancing the tool.
-Please don't hesitate to share your thoughts either by creating an Issue or reaching out to us via email at info@cyberwarfare.live with the subject "InfraCraft".
+Please don't hesitate to share your thoughts either by creating an Issue or reaching out to us via email at info@cyberwarfare.live with the subject "RedInfraCraft".